mercedes-benz/score/docs/features/ai-platform/index.rst

 - Context-aware rejection (e.g. don't open windows in rain)

 This mechanism ensures that LLMs remain advisory and non-authoritative in mixed-criticality systems.
+Upon approval by the Action Validator, the MCP Server executes the command of the respective MCP tool.

+Advantages of using the Action Validator in the MCP Server (rather than in the Prompting Interface) include:

+- Action validation is close to the domain and can follow same domain specific non-functional requirements
+- MCP Server already has access to state data which simplifies rule checking
+- Easy to extend for new or existing MCP tools - only one component is affected by change

 Requirements